dsa28/Design-Framework/README.md

 -Classes TASet, TASetBool, TASetInt and TASetDouble used to represent domains.

+-Class TestClass was used to test basic operations and make sure refactoring did not affect them.

 ---Limitation: We can't use ForEvery for nested operations- a solution would be to use subtypes of ForEvery such as ForEveryInt, ForEveryDouble or ForEveryBool.
 Same for Exists

 New Feature 3: